 In contrast, in its October 2017 Primer on Virtual Currencies, the CFTC staff stated: “Beyond instances of fraud or manipulation, the CFTC generally does not oversee “spot” or cash market exchanges and transactions involving virtual currencies that do not utilize margin, leverage, or financing.”
 So, it appears that the CFTC believes that a private fund that invests directly in cryptocurrencies without leverage would not be deemed a commodity pool and the fund manager would not need to register as a CPO.

 The result is that managers of cryptocurrency funds that invest in cryptocurrency futures contracts or margined or leveraged cryptocurrency investments, as opposed to straight cryptocurrencies, probably do need to register as CPOs with the CFTC, unless they can satisfy an exclusion from the definition of a CPO or exemption from the registration requirements.
 There most common exemption for private commodity pools is under CFTC Regulation 4.7, which provides a partial exemption for registered CPOs operating commodity pools whose participants are limited to “qualified eligible persons” and with respect to CTAs who advise “qualified eligible persons,” as defined in the regulation.
 Briefly stated, qualified eligible persons include such persons as certain investment professionals, knowledgeable employees, qualified purchasers, non-United States persons, and accredited investors who meet a portfolio requirement.
-In practice, this requires investors in the pool to have at least $2 million in liquid investment.
+In most cases, this requires investors in the pool to have at least $2 million in liquid investments.
 In order to qualify for this exemption, the CTO needs to make an abbreviated filing with the CFTC.

 Regulation of Cryptocurrency Funds and their Managers under the U.S. Investment Advisers Act

-Investment advisors, including managers and general partners of hedge funds, venture capital funds and other private investment funds that invest in securities, must register as investment advisors (RIAs) with the SEC or the securities regulators of the states in which they operate, unless they can qualify for an exemption from registration.
+Investment advisors, including managers and general partners of hedge funds, venture capital funds and other private investment funds that invest in securities, must register as registered investment advisors (RIAs) with the SEC or the securities regulators of the states in which they operate, unless they can qualify for an exemption from registration.
 The governing statute at the Federal level is the Investment Advisers Act of 1940 (the Advisers Act).

 Regulation of the Offering of Fund Units under the Securities Act of 1933

 Most funds will be structured as limited partnerships or, less common, as limited liability companies.
-The limited partnership of LLC investment units in the fund that are sold to investors are securities, and their offering must be in accordance with an exemption from registration under the Securities Act of 1933 (the Securities Act).
+The limited partnership or LLC investment units in the fund that are sold to investors are securities, and their offering must be in accordance with an exemption from registration under the Securities Act of 1933 (the Securities Act).
 This will typically be either Regulation D, Rule 506, for private placements of fund units to accredited investors, or Regulation S for offerings solely to non-U.S. persons.
 Accredited investors include individuals with net worth, exclusive of their primary residence, of at least $1 million, or annual net income in the past two years of $200,000 (or $300,000 joint income with their spouse).

 The issue also comes up for portfolio companies when they make an ICO or other offering of tokens.
 If the tokens are securities, then they must be registered with the SEC under the Securities Act, unless an exemption from registration is available.
 This is discussed further on our ICO page.